Loveulanz/Smart-Face-Recognition-System/README.md

 ## 🔍 Features

- - 📷 Recognize faces in uploaded images
- - 🎞️ Recognize faces from video files
  - 📹 Real-time face recognition using webcam
  - 🧠 Train and predict using PCA + Logistic Regression model
- - 🖼️ Capture 500 images for a new user and store them in dataset
+ - 🖼️ Capture 1000 images for a new user and store them in dataset
  - 🔐 Integrated simple login system
  - 🖥️ Interactive GUI made with Tkinter
- - 💾 Save trained model and PCA object for future use

 ---